Faik Bulut: Journalism

-As a journalist and political commentator, he has been publishing articles, participating interviews, attending TV & Radio shows, such as CNN, BBC, The Independent Turkish, DW, Sputnik News Turkey, referenced by many authors and post graduation thesis in Turkey and globally.
+Bulut has published articles, participated in interviews, and been invited to TV & radio shows, such as CNN, BBC, The Independent Turkish, DW, and Sputnik News Turkey, referenced by many authors and post graduation thesis in Turkey and globally.

 Works

-Faik Bulut researches on Alevism, Kurds, Palestine State and Palestine Liberation Organization (PLO), Ottoman Empire, Middle East and Islamic History, Islamic Organizations, Secularism, History, Politics, Culture etc. Bulut has authored nearly 40 books and as a scholar he has an h-index of 11, i10-index of 12 while his books has been cited by academic articles and theses 382 times since 1994 according to Google Scholar.
+Faik Bulut researches Alevism, the Kurds, Palestine and the Palestine Liberation Organization (PLO), the Ottoman Empire, the Middle East and Islamic history, among other topics.
+Bulut has authored nearly 40 books; he has an h-index of 13 and an i10-index of 18.
+As of 2026, his writings has been cited by academic articles 642 times since 1994 according to Google Scholar.